 I’ve baked hundreds of cheesecake in my life – and shared many of them here on the blog – but this is the first time I’m posting a no-bake cheesecake.
 However it certainly won’t be my last!
 Because while I can’t speak for all no-bake cheesecakes, this No-Bake Espresso Chocolate Cheesecake tastes just as good – if not better – than baked cheesecake!
 What more can you ask for?!

 Ok, so let’s talk about flavor for a second.
 Because this cheesecake has lots of it!
-And it comes from the chocolate and the espresso powder.
+And it comes from the rich dark chocolate and the espresso powder.
 So obviously you should use quality brands for both!
 You know I’m a major fan girl of Lindt chocolate, so I use their 70% dark chocolate in this recipe.
 And for the espresso powder, I use King Arthur.
 I highly recommend them both!!!

 Tips and Tricks for Recipe Success: